-FACULTY The Department of Theatre Arts is comprised of seven full-time faculty members, 6 have earned the highest degrees in their fields.
+FACULTY The Department of Theatre Arts is comprised of six full-time faculty members; five have earned the highest degrees in their fields.
 All full-time faculty are engaged in teaching classes from the introductory to advanced levels.
 The inclusive nature of the curriculum means that students will have the opportunity to take classes from every member of the Department of Theatre Arts as they pursue their degree.

 ACADEMIC PREPARATION There are no prerequisite high school courses or requirements needed for enrollment in the theatre program, but students should have a well-rounded academic high school curriculum.
 Previous involvement in high school and/or community theatre is strongly recommended.

-AUDITION REQUIREMENTS Students interested in pursuing B.F.A.. degrees in Musical Theatre, Acting, Directing, and Theatre Education at Drake University must prepare an audition for entrance into the program.
-Prospective B.F.A.
-Design/ Technical students must prepare a portfolio for entrance into the program.
-Visit the theatre department webpage to view audition and/or portofolio requirements.
+AUDITION REQUIREMENTS Students interested in pursuing B.F.A. degrees in musical theatre, acting, directing, and theatre education at Drake University must prepare an audition for entrance into the program.
+Visit the theatre department webpage to view audition and/or portfolio requirements.

-GROUP AUDITION/PORTFOLIO REVIEW DAY SCHEDULE Admission and scholarship auditions are offered for incoming, fall-term, first year students.
+GROUP AUDITION/PORTFOLIO REVIEW DAY SCHEDULE Admission and scholarship auditions are offered for incoming, fall-term, first-year students.
 Audition dates are in January and February.
-To register for an admission and/or scholarship audition, contact Megan Martin at firstname.lastname@example.org or visit the theatre department audition webpage.
+To register for an admission and/or scholarship audition, visit the theatre department audition webpage.

-The Drake Curriculum also requires first-year seminars, which foster development of critical thinking and written and oral communication skills through a topical focus; and a Senior Capstone, in which students demonstrate the capacity to bring information, skills and ideas to bear on one project.
+The Drake Curriculum also requires a First Year Seminar, which fosters development of critical thinking and written and oral communication skills through a topical focus, and a Senior Capstone in which students demonstrate the capacity to bring information, skills, and ideas to bear on one project.